benoitthore/Enamel/docs/get-started.md

 Let's go through it step by step.
 TITLE and SUBTITLE can be ignored for now, they're used for transition.

 The first 2 statements create 2 TextViews using Splitties' DSL.
 However, these are Views and can't directly be used in the ELayout environment.
-They are converted into ELayout instances using the `elayoutRef()`.
+They are converted into ELayout instances using the `laid()`.
 We will see what `withTag(TAG)` does later when we look at the transition API.

 The last line is where the layout is actually created: